methods/tdse-accessForce-bids-api/README.md

 3. Install python 3.x if not already installed.
 You can check if it is installed by running the following command:

       ```bash
-      python --version
+      python3 --version
       ```
+4. Create the virtual environment by running the following command:

+      ```
+      python3 -m venv .venv
+      ```
-4. Run the virtual environment by running the following command:
+5. Run the virtual environment by running the following command:

       ```bash
-      source venv/bin/activate
+      source .venv/bin/activate
       ```
-5. Install the required dependencies by running the following command:
+6. Install the required dependencies by running the following command:

       ```bash
       pip install -r requirements.txt
       ```
-6. Run the following command to start the API:
+7. Run the following command to start the API:

       ```bash
-      python app.py
+      python app/app.py
       ```
-7. The API will be available at http://localhost:5000
+8. The API will be available at http://localhost:3000

 ### Iterations